New York City Sanitation Worker Line of Duty Injuries

 NYC Sanitation workers can recover compensation from a number of different sources depending on the facts and circumstances of the work accident they were involved in:

-- a sanitation worker in New York City can also file a lawsuit against his employer and or The City of New York.
+a sanitation worker in New York City can also file a lawsuit against his employer and or The City of New York.
 The DSNY is a department or branch of the City of NY.
-Usually employees cannot sue their employers if the employer provides workers compensation benefits to the employee.
-This is known as the workers compensation bar.
-But NYC sanitation workers can sue the City of New York for line of duty incidents.
-This is because NYC sanitation employees are not eligible for workers compensation.
+Usually, employees cannot sue their employers if the employer provides workers compensation benefits to the employee.
+This is known as the worker’s compensation bar.
+But NYC sanitation workers can sue the City of New York for a line of duty incidents.
+This is because NYC sanitation employees are not eligible for workers’ compensation.
 City sanitation employees can therefore file a claim against the City of NY for their injuries and also keep their job.

 A lawsuit against the City of New York for a line of duty (LOD) incident allows the injured sanitation worker to recover compensation for: